tdmrhn/dLightbox.js/README.md

 = Is it mobile touch friendly? =

 dLightbox.js supports touch, mousewheel, keyboard, and mouse drag interactions.

+= Is it supports thumbnails? =

+Yes it supports thumbnails.
+Thumbnails can be easily positioned via CSS according to your needs.

 = Is the lightbox responsive? =